 - On Supernatural, angels' natural voices tend to shatter all the glass in the vicinity.
 This is one of the reasons they need human vessels.

 - In an episode of That's So Raven Raven's grandmother came to visit and demonstrated this ability which she taught to Chelsea who then uses it in her own singing audition.
 However, as the episode's main storyline was how Raven's friends became annoyed with how Raven's visions tended towards dragging them into embarrassing situations they force her to promise not to tell them about any visions she gets and she got a vision before the audition.
 You can obviously guess what happens when all the judges are wearing glasses...

 - The first case of Stick With Me Kid (covering the first two episodes) invoked this with a chemical that, when sprayed on glass, would make any loud sound shatter it.
 It was used to post-date a diamond theft and replacement with a fake by spraying it on the (actually already swapped) diamond's case during the day and simply tripping the alarm at night.

 - A Running Gag on Parker Lewis Can't Lose had Principal Musso's screams of rage shattering the window in her office door.

 - In the Diablo Swing Orchestra's song "Balrog Boogie", there's a sound effect of breaking glass as singer Annlouice Loegdlund hits the high notes in the second verse.

-- Dungeons & Dragons starting from AD&D2 have 'Shatter' spell that breaks fragile objects through sound.
+- Dungeons & Dragons, starting from AD&D2, has the "Shatter" spell that breaks fragile objects through sound.

 - In one episode of Strawberry Shortcake's Berry Bitty Adventures, Katie and Sadie's singing is so bad that it cracks Lemon Meringue's mirror, which wasn't even in the same house.